 Summing It Up

-I talk, chat and laugh with my mothers but some feelings and thoughts I have failed to convey to them till date.
-I thought this is the best platform to express my gratitude to them and let them know that they are special in every way.
+I talk, chat and laugh with my mothers but some feelings and thoughts I have failed to convey to them to date.
+Therefore, it is the best platform to express my gratitude to them and also to let them know that in every way they are unique.

-I’m sure there are lot many more things that I might have missed here.
+I’m sure there are a lot many more things that I might have missed here.
 Don’t hesitate to share your thoughts with us in the comments section below.
 It would be great to see how you all feel about this subject.